The officer and her assistant regarded Malmquist with placid expressions. “Keoi zoekdou houci go gudoijan,” said the former.

 “You asked me what year it was, and you were extremely emotional about it.
-As for the time—it’s one of the most effective pick-up lines.
-C’mon, let’s get started.”
+As for the time—it’s one of the most effective pick-up lines.”

 “Fair enough.
-We can carry on this debate later.”
+We can carry on this discussion later.”

 Ray led Malmquist over to her group and introduced him.
 “Gokwai, funjing Jeff gaa ngo dei.
 Keoi hai san lei ge.
 Goi deoi keoi hou jau noising di, keoi nggong gwongdungwaa.”

+They all stood up.
 “Hou hoisam jingsik nei, Jeff.
-Funjing lei ngodei zou!” they replied and all stood up.
+Funjing lei ngodei zou!”

 Ray turned to the first woman.
-She lifted up her tunic and waited for Malmquist to do the same, whereupon she gently squeezed his penis, and stood there waiting for him to reciprocate.
-Ray showed him how to give her pubic hair a friendly tug where the tuft was at its thickest, and say “Nice to meet you” in Cantonese.
-Hou hoisam jingsik nei.
-One by one he went around to the other men and women in the group.
+She lifted up her tunic and waited for Malmquist to do the same, whereupon she gently squeezed his penis.
+She stood waiting for him to reciprocate.
+Ray showed him how to give her pubic hair a friendly tug where the tuft was at its thickest.
+She then made him repeat “Nice to meet you” in Cantonese.
+Hou hoisam jingsik neidei.
+And so one by one with everyone in the group.